CalyxOS/gitlab-oss/README.md

 ## Requirements

+To apply:
-To apply, you need to be a project lead or a core contributor for an active open source project.
+- You need to be a project lead or a core contributor for an active open source project.

-Your project needs to use a standard open source license and must be non-commercial.
-It should not have paid support or pay contributors.
+- Your project needs to use a standard open source license and must be non-commercial.
+- Your project should not have paid support or pay contributors.

 If you or your company work on commercial projects, consider our [plans for businesses](https://about.gitlab.com/pricing/).
 If you're not sure if your project meets these requirements, please [contact our support team](https://support.gitlab.com/hc/en-us) for help.

 We'll review all requests and accept them at our discretion.
 If accepted, your project will stay listed below.